 |AD: Kerberos Authentications||check_ad_kerberos_authentication||3!4|

-Use the "Test this service" botton for the services to see if they work.
-Once the are correct and working as they should you may add the services to all of your domain controllers with the clone-function.
+Use the "Test this service" button for the services to see if they work.
+Once they are correct and working as they should, you may add the services to all of your domain controllers with the clone-function.

 Configuring the service group

-Configuring a service group is not necessary for the monitoring to work, but it will be easier to display the current status on the Active Directory ? for instance for help desk staff.
+Configuring a service group is not necessary for the monitoring to work, but it will be easier to display the current status on the Active Directory, for instance for the help desk staff.

 - From Configure, select Service Groups and add a new service group.

 - Enter a service name and a description (alias) that is suitable for your organization.